grand-stack/grandstack.io/docs/guide-schema.md

 }
 ```

 An object type definition that includes an `@relation` directive will be treated as a relationship.
-We use the convention that the fields `from` and `to` define the nodes on the outgoing and incoming ends of the relationship, respectively.

-This results in the follow model in Neo4j:
+We use the convention that the fields `from` and `to` define the nodes on the outgoing and incoming ends of the relationship, respectively, thus resulting in the following model in Neo4j:

 ![](/docs/assets/img/arrows4.png)

 ## API Generation

-In typical GraphQL server implementations we would also define a `Query` and `Mutation` object type, the fields of each becoming the entrypoints for our API.
+In typical GraphQL server implementations we would now define a `Query` and `Mutation` object type, the fields of each becoming the entry points for our API.
 With neo4j-graphql we don't need to define a `Query` or `Mutation` type as queries and mutations with full CRUD operations will be generated for us from our type defintions.

 We also don't need to define resolvers - the functions that contain the logic for resolving the actual data from the data layer.
-Since neo4j-graphql handles database query generation and data fetching our resolvers are generated for us as part of the [schema augmetation process.]()
+Since neo4j-graphql handles database query generation and data fetching our resolvers are generated for us as part of the [schema augmetation process.](neo4j-graphql-js.md#schema-augmentation)

 The following `Query` and `Mutation` types would be generated for our type definitions above, defining CRUD operations for all our types: